-- mesh size large enough to allow small animals to pass through, if not (e.g., Easy View), regular holes must be cut at the base to allow movement of these animals. - 44.
+- 40. The clearance of vegetation, at any given time, must be kept to a minimum to reduce the possibility of soil erosion. - 41.
+Ground clearing and the digging of trenches must ideally take place at the end of the dry season, prior to the first rains in order to minimise the impacts of dust. - 42.
+Newly cleared and exposed areas must be managed for dust and landscaped with indigenous vegetation to avoid soil erosion.
+Where necessary, temporary stabilisation measures must be used until vegetation stabilishes. - 43.
+An integrated waste management approach must be implemented that is based on waste minimisation and must incorporate reduction, recycling and re-use options. - 44.
+Fence must be constructed in such a way so that burrowing animals can still gain access, which will allow other animals to also use the holes dug under fence to increase connectivity in the area.
+Fence must have mesh size large enough to allow small animals to pass through, if not (e.g., Easy View), regular holes must be cut at the base to allow movement of these animals. - 45.
 Post-construction/ operational bat monitoring must be performed according to the South African Good Practise Guidelines for Operational Monitoring for Bats at Wind Energy Facilities (Aronson et al, 2014) or later version valid at the time of monitoring.
-Monitoring must be done for the initial 2 years, thereafter, the frequency must be informed by the specialist conducting the operational monitoring. - 45.
-The Rehabilitation and Alien Invasive Species Management Programme must be implemented during the life cycle of the project. - 46.
+Monitoring must be done for the initial 2 years, thereafter, the frequency must be informed by the specialist conducting the operational monitoring. - 46.
+The Rehabilitation and Alien Invasive Species Management Programme must be implemented during the life cycle of the project. - 47.
 The illegal collection, hunting or harvesting of any plants or animals at the site must be prohibited by anyone except by individuals with the appropriate permits.